Seeking Franciscan Perfection

 Fraternal Charity happens all over the place, not just at Fraternity Meetings.
 We are brothers and sisters of Jesus Christ, and through Him with all who live around us, our acquaintances, our family, the guy who delivers the mail, the lady at the bank, the person in the street, the laborer who is digging a drainage ditch, the astronaut, the senator or congressperson (even though we may not be happy with them at the moment) and yes, even President-Elect Barack Obama.
 We are brothers or sisters to those whose lifestyle we cannot accept, well, you get the idea.
 In our universal and global setting, you are my brother or sister. (the base of the word: Fraternal - comes from frater, (L.) which means brother)!

 Most people, except perhaps devout Christians and Franciscans, will say one of two things to such a statement.
 They'll say "Get real," or they'll say something I cannot repeat here, in derision - because the concept of "universal brotherhood" hasn't taken yet in this world of ours.
 Up till now we've failed miserably to demonstrate brotherhood, although there are some notable exceptions.
-Take Mother Teresa of Calcutta, now a "Blessed" in the Church.
+Take Mother Teresa of Calcutta, now a "Saint" in the Church.
 The link goes to EWTN.
-They have a beautiful web layout on Blessed Teresa of Calcutta.
+They have a beautiful web layout on St. Teresa of Calcutta.
 This courageous lady has taken the concept of "Fraternal Charity" to a new level.

 The sick within our Franciscan Fraternities are companions of the Suffering Christ.
 "Before considering how we should treat the sick, we should consider the Christian meaning of suffering itself.
 In themselves, sickness and suffering are tragic and senseless, the inheritance of original sin.
 But Christ has sanctified even the wounds of human nature.
 This terrible scourge of mankind can be changed into a blessing, by being united to the sufferings of Christ.
 This is why the Constitutions call the sick "the companions of the suffering Christ.¹" (Art.
 85)